stevector/stevector.github.io/_posts/2013-10-27-d8-twig-extends.md

 To make this kind of overriding possible, the parent template needs to declare which sections can be overridden.
 In this example I've declared two "blocks" (the Drupal community might start calling these pieces "codeblocks" to reduce confusion with Drupal core's Block module) that designates which pieces of the template can be replaced.

-Here's one addition to `node.twig.html` in a copy Bartik's version:
+Here's one addition to `node.twig.html` in a copy of Bartik's version:

 <pre>
 {% raw %}{# This empty block allows child templates to insert markup into this